vacmar01/fh_blog/posts/query-rewriting-bm25.md

   'required': ['query']}}
 ```

 The last line of code returns the result of `retrieve_chunks` after calling it with an LLM-generated query.
+In my case Sonnet rewrote the the query to "meaning of life" (seems reasonable).

 That's it.
 That's literally all you need to improve your BM25-based search engine with LLM-based query rewriting.
 This approach mitigates many of BM25’s shortcomings, making your system more robust while preserving its strong performance 🚀.